bsmith/w12d5_JavaAir/design/design.md

 If I make FlightDetails immutable, the Flight needs to update the whole object.

 How much should I check for null?

+# Redesigns

+## Handle rank better

+* Remove rank as a private member of CrewMember
+* Add `boolean isCaptainRank` to Pilot and `boolean isPurser` to CabinCrewMember
+* Use the above attributes to reimplement `getRank` in the subclasses, and mark `getRank` as abstract
+* Remove `checkRankValid`

+Advantages of this?
+It makes sure we never have a CrewMember derived instance that is in an invalid state (relative to rank).